Nioh 3 Era Guide

 Yayoi Period(300 BC - 300 AD)

 Ancient Japan where myth and reality blur.
-Primitive villages coexist with divine beings, and the yokai here are primal forces of nature rather than corrupted spirits.
+Primitive villages coexist with divine beings, and the yokai here are primal forces of nature — not corrupted spirits, but manifestations of Shinto gods and elemental power.
+The landscape is raw and untamed, with dense forests, sacred groves, and volcanic terrain.

 Key Features